 The John Muir Trail

 The John Muir Trail (JMT) is a long distance hiking trail 211 miles in length.
 It passes through much of the Sierra Nevada mountain range in California, including Yosemite and Kings Canyon and Sequoia National Parks.
 The JMT actually begins at the trailhead for Vernal and Nevada Falls.
-Imagine hiking to the top of Nevada Falls and still having over 200 miles to go (over many days, of course).
+Imagine hiking to the top of Nevada Fall and still having over 200 miles to go (over many days, of course).

 Difficulty: Strenuous, but less strenuous than the Mist Trail

 The John Muir Trail shares the same trailhead as the Mist Trail.
-From Happy Isles, hike up the asphalt path to the Vernal Falls footbridge.
+From Happy Isles, hike up the asphalt path to the Vernal Fall footbridge.
 Just past the footbridge, the John Muir Trail splits off to the right.

-Hiking up to Nevada Falls
+Hiking up to Nevada Fall

 The first half of the JMT is on a switch backing, dirt trail in a forest.
 It is not nearly as scenic as the Mist Trail, but it is less strenuous since it is less steep.
-By hiking up the JMT, you also avoid the wet and slippery steps next to Vernal Falls.
+By hiking up the JMT, you also avoid the wet and slippery steps next to Vernal Fall.

 Reasons to Hike the Mist Trail